 About the Anaesthesia Service

 The department of Anaesthesia at Great Ormond Street Hospital (GOSH) is one of the UK's leading centres for the provision of anaesthesia and pain management for children requiring a wide range of surgical, radiological and medical procedures.
-Approximately 18,000 children are anaesthetised every year.
+In the last 12 months we have carried out 16,245 anaesthetics.

 Clinical outcome measures

 Our electronic patient record system (Epic) allows us to report outcomes on the entire patient population in real time.
 We currently measure and report on three specific anaesthetic clinical outcomes, although we are working on expanding this list to include others:

 - Temperature on arrival to Post-Anaesthesia Care Unit (PACU)

 - Incidence of post-operative nausea and vomiting (PONV) in PACU

 All of the measures show natural variation over time, but are within expected range and show consistently good anaesthetic clinical outcomes for patients.
 We continue, through our ongoing quality improvement and audit programmes, to improve patient care and outcomes for children receiving anaesthesia and pain management at GOSH.